oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 This transfer specification leaves the selection of a `Keep Alive` interval to the implementer but defines a value of 5 minutes (300 seconds) as the maximum value for _conformant_ implementations.
-For reliability, an OpenC2 client should send an MQTT PINGREQ when 95% of the `Keep Alive` interval has expired without any other control packets being exchanged.
+For reliability, it is recommended that an OpenC2 client send an MQTT PINGREQ when 95% of the `Keep Alive` interval has expired without any other control packets being exchanged.

 ## 2.8  Will Message